jeremylvln/DOHA/README.md

 # Database Of Hacked Accounts

+## This database can contains false positives.
+Since I don't really have the time to work on this project, I prefer add this big warning.
+Maybe in a near future I will continue to fight...

 Nowadays, people cheat a lot in Minecraft.
 As they want to play more and cheat even more, websites like MCLeaks provides Minecraft accounts for free.
 This is a problem: it means a cheater is able to reconnect indefinitely to a server—maybe your own!—and continue to cheat.
 Even if these services are